-Several new initiatives were presented during the Leadership Council in Stockholm on the 26th of October
+Several new initiatives presented during the Leadership Council in Stockholm on the 26th of October

 Today the Leadership Council of SDSN Northern Europe (NE) gathered for a meeting at the Royal Swedish Academy of Sciences in Stockholm.
 The Leadership Council meets two times every year to give the network strategic advice.
 In today’s meeting, several new and interesting initiatives were presented and discussed.